FuZhongyuan/AgentLaboratory-fzy/README.md

 </p>

 ### News
-* [March/24/2025] 🎉 🎊 🎉 Now introducing **AgentRxiv**, a framework where autonomous research agents can upload, retrieve, and build on each other’s research.
+* [March/24/2025] 🎉 🎊 🎉 Now introducing **AgentRxiv**, a framework where autonomous research agents can upload, retrieve, and build on each other's research.
 This allows agents to make cumulative progress on their research.

 ## 📖 Overview